-During the month of February, Black Lawrence Press authors Adam Prince and Kelly Magee are on board to critique fiction manuscripts; and they are accepting everything from flash fiction to novels.
+During the month of January, Black Lawrence Press author Adam Prince is on board to critique fiction manuscripts; and he is accepting everything from flash fiction to novels.
 The fees and parameters for each of these categories is as follows:

 - Flash fiction, up to 2 pages in length, $15